4.21 from 293 votes

 When I am on top of my meal prep I prefer to soak the oats overnight.
 But if I forget to prep them, I just make the oats in the morning and let them soak for about 2-3 hours.
 The longer you soak the oats, the softer they will be.
 When I only soak for a few hours, the oats are a little chewier, but I don’t mind!

-Jar of protein overnight oats topped with berries, almonds and peanut butter.
+A glass jar of protein overnight oats topped with crushed almonds, fresh strawberry, raspberry, blueberries, and a drizzle of peanut butter.

 How to Eat Protein Overnight Oats